SOB X RBE: Jabbar Brown (Slimmy B)

 Born on February 26, 1997, in Vallejo, California Slimmy B is the third active member of the musical group.
 Slimmy B's passion to pursue music also started very early on, just like the rest of the group.
 He attended Vallejo Middle School where he and DaBoii met and formed their relationship.
 In an interview, Slimmy B revealed that he had a son and before the group had gained exposure he was working at various wineries and warehouses in Vallejo, California to take care of his family.
-In an interview with the artists, it was revealed that among the three, Slimmy B seems to be the artist with all the jokes.
+In an interview with the artists, it was revealed that among the three, Slimmy B seems to be the artist with all the jokes, he brings lightheartedness to the dynamic, often lifting the spirits of his collaborators.

 George Harris (Lul G)

 Born on November 14, 1998, in Vallejo, California Lul G is currently not an active member in the group as of late 2018.
-Lul G signed to Def Jam records in the summer of 2018 as a solo artist.
+In the summer of 2018, Lul G signed to Def Jam Records as a solo artist, marking a significant milestone in his career.
+His solo work showcased his talents, and his association with the prominent label gave him a platform to expand his reach.
 KQED reported that the Fairfield Police Department, stated that a Lul G (George Harris) was charged for murder and arrested On September 21, 2019.

 He is currently being held in the Stanton Correction Facility in Fairfield, California.
 Harris is being charged for in connection of the murder of Rashield Flowers a friend to the SOB x RBE and co-worker.